The University’s Writing Style: An Important Part of Its Identity

-The University of Pittsburgh reaches out to many audiences through its publications and its Web sites.
-While each of the University’s schools, colleges, departments, and academic and administrative units has its own special strengths and its own stories to tell, each is part of a single University.
-The use of a clear, consistent writing style for all print materials and Web sites produced by and for the University of Pittsburgh reinforces this fact and—just like a conscientiously applied graphic or theme line—helps to present the University to its audiences in a consistent and professional manner, making use of the highest standards of written English language expression.
+The University of Pittsburgh reaches out to many audiences through its publications and its websites.
+While each of the University’s schools, colleges, departments, and academic and administrative units has its own special strengths and its own stories to tell, each is part of the same institution.
+The use of a clear, consistent writing style for all print materials and websites produced by and for the University of Pittsburgh reinforces this fact and, just like a conscientiously applied graphic style or identity, helps to present the University to its audiences in a consistent and professional manner, making use of the highest standards of written English language expression.

-The University of Pittsburgh is one of 62 members of the prestigious Association of American Universities (AAU)—a consortium of North America’s top research institutions.
-Many AAU members use The Chicago Manual of Style, considered a highly authoritative reference in publishing, as the basis for their own writing styles.
-In June 2003, the University of Pittsburgh adopted style guidelines based on, though not identical to, those in The Chicago Manual of Style, 14th Edition, as part of its institutional identity program.
-This manual is in line with The Chicago Manual of Style, 15th Edition.
+The University of Pittsburgh is a member of the prestigious Association of American Universities (AAU), a consortium of top North American research institutions.
+When the process of creating this style manual was initiated, many AAU members were using The Chicago Manual of Style, considered a highly authoritative reference in publishing and academia, as the basis for their own writing styles.
+In June 2003, the University of Pittsburgh adopted style guidelines based on, but not identical to, those in The Chicago Manual of Style, 14th Edition, as part of its institutional identity program.
+In 2007, following the release of 15th edition of The Chicago Manual of Style, these guidelines were updated.

-Any questions about University of Pittsburgh writing style or this manual should be directed to the Department of Communications Services within the Office of University Communications at email@example.com.
+Any questions about University of Pittsburgh writing style or this manual should be directed to the Office of University Communications.